jjvanzon/Circular-Language-Spec/spec/classes.md

 <img src="images/Classes.009.png" width="200" />

 The rules do not seem to be that precise when it comes to shapes drawn with different line styles.
-The rules for pointing lines might be a bit stricter: dashed might point out a class.
+The rules for connecting lines might be a bit stricter: a dashed line points out a class.

 ## Using a Class Like an Object